dtnaylor/mctls-www/www/documentation.md

 **Endpoints:** If handshake messages are modified, the client and server will compute different handshake transcript hashes and will abort the session when they notice the discrepancy.
-Since these hashes are protected by K_endpoints, an adversary cannot update them to reflect any changes it made to earlier handshake messages.
+Since these hashes are protected by ``endpoint_MAC_key``, an adversary cannot update them to reflect any changes it made to earlier handshake messages.
 Therefore, to show that configuration parameters are safe, *it is sufficient to show that the client establishes a shared key with the correct server (see below).*

 **Middleboxes:** mcTLS does not give middleboxes a way to verify the handshake transcript.
 This means an adversary could arbitrarily alter any handshake